calnix/Yieldcurity/style_guide.md

 ### In-line commenting

 * Useful for clarifying anything that is surprising, complicated, or risky.
+* Consider illustrating with equations, diagram links and ASCII art.
 * Every line of assembly should be clearly documented, as well as unchecked blocks.

 ```solidity